vipulpathak113/FrontendInterviewQuestions/README.md

     - null is an assigned value.
 It means nothing.
     - undefined typically means a variable has been declared but not defined yet.
     - null and undefined are falsy values.
     - null and undefined are both primitives.
-However an error shows that typeof null = object.
+However there is an open bug in JS which shows typeof null = object.
     - null !== undefined but null == undefined.
     - if passed undefined in a function with default parameter it returns with default parameter while null uses null value only